gaehlerm/SoftwareEngineering/README.md

 ## Summary

-As a summary I’d like to emphasize that you should take care of the length of a function as well as the number of arguments.
-This is especially the case for methods and functions that change the value of a function argument.
-Such function arguments are very delicate as they may cause a lot of confusion.
+As a summary, I would like to emphasize the importance of considering both the length of a function, but also the number of arguments.
+This is especially true for methods and functions that modify the value of a function argument.
+Function arguments are delicate as they can cause significant confusion.

-Return values are completely fine even if some OO programmers dislike them.
-Use return values every time the object created is not too big for causing performance issues.
+Return values are completely acceptable, even if some OO programmers dislike them.
+Use return values every time the object created is not too large to cause performance issues.

 ## Copilot

-Copilot is, just as with any piece of comparably simple code, fairly good at writing new functions from scratch.
-The following code needed only very little guidance.
-The usage of dependency injection [section Dependency Injection] with the `condition` argument was also a suggestion by Copilot.
-I really like Copilot for this part as I always forget how to use lambdas and sometimes it produces really nice code.
-The only question is, if the code is really doing what you want it to.
+Copilot, like any other piece of relatively simple code, is quite proficient at generating new functions from scratch.
+The following code required only minimal guidance.
+The usage of dependency injection [section Dependency Injection] with the `condition` argument was also suggested by Copilot.
+I really like Copilot for this part because I often forget how to use lambdas, and sometimes it generates really nice code.
+The only question is whether the code is truly performing as intended.

 ```py
 books = [